Spur Akita Mountain Guide | We'll guide you to a place you can enjoy comfortably based on your physical strength and skiing level | Akita Prefecture

 Beginner's Tour

-Period: Late December to May
+Tour period: Late December to May

 Basic Tour

-Period: Late December to May
+Operating period: Late December to May.

 Powder Lesson

-- People who want to solve their backcountry skiing problems
+, people who want to solve their backcountry skiing problems

 Photo: Yuya Murakami